 Rest In Piece, my 義理 Big Brother, rest in piece.

-I JUST WATCHED THIS MOVIE!!!
+2. I JUST WATCHED THIS MOVIE!!!
 I was googling Nicole and Andrew to get their bios and I read how Andrew apparently took his own life!
 This is so, so , so sad to me!!!!
 I just became fascinated by his performance, as well as the other actors, and then to discover he passed away just recently is so upsetting.
 I would love to get anymore feedback on his life and background.
 My thoughts go out to anyone who was touched by his life.

 Sincerely… A new Andrew fan….
 Daniel Y.

-Thanks for your interest and concern.
+• Thanks for your interest and concern.
 Andrew does indeed give a great performance in THE NEW TWENTY.
 He has a moment in closeup after he tells his sister that he’s broken up with Robert, that I think is emblematic of both the movie and who he is as an actor: intense, charismatic, intelligent, deep.
 It’s a very honest moment and a very honest performance.
 Hard to believe it’s his first leading role in a film!
 We can only imagine what other work he might have done.
-He is sorely missed.

 oh my god, so sad…..